moul/assh/README.md

 ---

 The `.ssh/config` file is automatically generated, you need to update `.ssh/config.advanced` file instead;
 With new features and a better regex engine for the hostnames.

-*Note: Each time the script is called, it recreate a fresh new `.ssh/config`, so be careful, backup your old .ssh/config file !*

 Commmand line features
 ----------------------